psi4/psi4/doc/sphinxman/source/scf.rst

 Specialized algorithms available to construct the Coulomb term separately are as follows:

-DIRECTDFJ
+DFDIRJ
-    An integral-direct algorithm constructing the Coulomb term based on [Weigend:2002:4285]_ The DIRECTDFJ algorithm combines the benefits of integral-direct SCF approaches with that of density-fitting.
+    An integral-direct algorithm constructing the Coulomb term based on [Weigend:2002:4285]_ The DFDIRJ algorithm combines the benefits of integral-direct SCF approaches with that of density-fitting.
 Specifically, DFJ utilizes no I/O and displays strong performance with large system size through a combination of effective parallelization and utilization of density-fitting to minimize